Alliance-for-Tropical-Forest-Science/DataHarmonization/inst/app/www/StackExample.md

 You need to do that if multiple tables represent same measurements made on different sets of trees (e.g. at different plots), or different censuses.

-In this example, we uploaded four tables.
-Three of them are individual census tables, with the same set of columns (Tables `Census1`, `Census2`, and `Census3`.
+In this example, we uploaded three tables.
+Two of them are individual census tables, with the same set of columns (Tables `Stem1` and `Stem2`.

-To stack our three tables, we select each of them and click `Stack Tables`.
-The new `unified` table appears at the bottom of the page.")
+To stack the two tables, we select each of them and click `Stack Tables`.
+The new `unified` table appears at the bottom of the page.

-(The fourth table, `SpeciesTable`, is different, and we will merge its information at the next step.)
+The third table, `Species`, is different, and we will merge its information at the next step.